Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Mirror Symmetry for Degree 5, 7, 10 Pfaffians

 \subsection{Mirror Partners}

-Following the lead of the degree 13 case, we construct mirror families for the smooth Calabi-Yau threefolds we obtained in the section 2, except the degree 25 case.
-Since we do not know a systematic way of finding an appropreate blow-down, we omit the finding procedure of mirror partners in this paper.
-See Appendix for the conjectural BPS invariants computed via families of Calabi-Yau threefolds in this section. \\
+Inspired by the mirror symmetry for $X_{13}$, we will construct candidate mirror families of the Calabi--Yau threefolds we obtained in Section 2, except the degree 25 case.
+Since we do not know a systematic way of finding an appropriate family, we omit the finding procedure of the families in this paper.
+Some computation on singularities in this section are carried out with the aid of Macaulay 2.
+See also Appendix for the conjectural BPS invariants computed by the special families of Calabi--Yau threefolds in this section. \\